Summary

 Contents

-Susan Wild (née Ellis; born June 7, 1957) is an American lawyer and politician from the commonwealth of Pennsylvania.
-A Democrat, she is a member of the United States House of Representatives from Pennsylvania’s 7th congressional district.
-The district is in the heart of the Lehigh Valley, and includes Allentown, Bethlehem, Easton, and Bangor.
-Wild spent the last two months of 2018 as the member for Pennsylvania’s 15th congressional district after Charlie Dent resigned in 2018.
-She also co-chairs the New Democrat Coalition Climate Change Task Force and is vice chair of both the Congressional Labor and Working Families Caucus and the Subcommittee on Africa, Global Health, Global Human Rights and International Organizations.
-Wild is the first woman to represent the Lehigh Valley in Congress.[1]
-Wild lost her re-election bid in 2024 to Republican Ryan Mackenzie.[2]
+Wild spent the last two months of 2018 as the member for Pennsylvania’s 15th congressional district after Charlie Dent, former U.S. representative for the district, resigned in 2018.
+She co-chaired the New Democrat Coalition Climate Change Task Force and was vice chair of both the Congressional Labor and Working Families Caucus and the Subcommittee on Africa, Global Health, Global Human Rights and International Organizations.
+She as the first woman to represent the Lehigh Valley in Congress.[1]
+In the 2024 general election, Wild was defeated by Republican Ryan Mackenzie.[2]

-Early life
+Early life and education

-Wild volunteered on Jimmy Carter‘s 1976 presidential campaign.[4]
-She graduated from American University in 1978.[5]
-She earned her Juris Doctor at George Washington University Law School in 1982.[6]
-She studied under John Banzhaf.[4]
-Wild became a partner at the law firm Gross McGinley in 1999.[7]
+In 1976, Wild volunteered to work for Jimmy Carter’s presidential campaign.[4]
+She attended American University, where she graduated in 1978.[5]
+She earned her Juris Doctor from George Washington University Law School in 1982,[6] where she studied under John Banzhaf.[4]

 U.S. House of Representatives

-2018 general
+2018 election

-2018 special
+2018 special election

-2020
+2020 election

-Wild ran for re-election to a second term.
+Wild ran for reelection to a second term.
 She was unopposed in the Democratic primary[20] and faced former Lehigh County commissioner Lisa Scheller[21] in the general election.
 Wild defeated Scheller with 51.9% of the vote, less than was expected.[22]

-2022
+2022 election

 Following the 2020 census, Wild was redistricted into a more competitive congressional seat.
 She was criticized by some district residents when she said of her new district, “Carbon County has many attributes, but it is a county that—although it was once an Obama county—it since has become a Trump county.
 I’m not quite sure what was in their heads because the people of Carbon County are exactly the kind of people who should not be voting for a Donald Trump, but I guess I might have to school them on that a little bit.
 But most of all, it is a very rural county.”[23]